zoonewbie/vividFacesAnimojiAndroid/README.md

 ## Q: What is the current status of project?
 ### A: First upload of the demo workspace have been commited.
 There are known bugs and I will fix them after several weeks later.
 You can download the apk directly and run it on your android phone (Safe.
 Only permission of R/W Storage is needed for saving cached binary of Collada).
-Note the effect of 3D models is quite rough and having wrong vertex.
+Note the effect of 3D models is quite rough and having wrong vertices.
 It will be fixed and be polished in the next upload.
 It is quite late.
 Good night.